 What’s Next?
 After the Mindfulness Meditation Retreat

-This is what the room looked like at the end of the New Year’s Mindfulness Meditation Retreat at our Clinic in downtown Toronto.
+This is what the room looked like at the end of a New Year’s Mindfulness Meditation Retreat at our Clinic in downtown Toronto.
+The picture was taken when we were offering in-person retreats.
+In 2021 and 2022 we did the New Year’s Retreat online.
+I plan to offer the 2023 and 2024 retreats online as well.

 - If you only have 3 minutes, do Mindful Eating.
 When you start to eat, slow down, tune in, taste your food, for at least the first few bites. (works better if you turn your phone off.)

-- If you only have 10 minutes, do Breath Counting or Breath Awareness Meditation.
+- If you only have 10 minutes, do a Breath Counting or Breath Awareness Meditation.

 - If you can set aside 20 minutes, extend your time for Breath Counting or Breath Awareness Meditation.